DevTexRanger/DEM_SQL/README.md

 FROM [2023_txpopest_county]
 ORDER BY estimate DESC;
 ```
-Due to that way in which Access handles queries, you will have to run two queries seperately.
+Due to that way in which Access handles queries, you will have to run two queries separately.

 ```
 SELECT TOP 10 county, estimate